davey3000/nacl-openrisc-1000/README.md

 The environment variables `NACL_ARCH` and `NACL_SDK_ROOT` should be set appropriately (the former indicating the target architecture, e.g. `pnacl`;
-the later indicating the path to the Pepper SDK).
+the latter indicating the path to the Pepper SDK).

 The BZip2 library must be present in the Pepper SDK area.
-For information on how to do build and install this library, please consult the [NaClPorts repository](http://code.google.com/p/naclports).
+For information on how to build and install this library, please consult the [NaClPorts repository](http://code.google.com/p/naclports).

-To make the development build and place the result under `dist/rel`:
+To make the development build and place the result under `./dist/`:

 ```
 make